 After another uninspired and predictable story, I said to myself, "I could write a better story than that."
 I took the challenge to heart.
 None of my previous professional writing experience prepared me for the sheer fun and how exhilarating creative writing is.
-Creating drama and humor, along with developing characters into an entertaining story, was pure enjoyment.
-Currently, an unpublished author, I have begun submitting my work to publishers and agents.
+Creating drama and humor and developing characters into an entertaining story was pure enjoyment.

-My first novel is Jonathon Brian Goode and The Hurricane, which includes some auto-biographical shards, about the wild adventures of a misfit who is the world's greatest unathletic athlete who falls in love.
+My first novel is Destiny of The Hurricane, about the wild adventures of a misfit who is the world's greatest unathletic athlete who falls in love.
 Even though they lived in two different worlds.
 A funny, romantic, and dramatic adventure.

 A love story about a wisecracking cowgirl and a major league baseball player who couldn’t hit, couldn’t catch, and couldn’t steal bases, but was the most feared relief pitcher in baseball known as 'The Hurricane.'
 He was loved by fans, but his crazy stunts and wild press conferences put him at odds with coaches and players.

 Kathy learned to ride a horse before she could talk.
 Growing up in Chicago, Johnny couldn’t even find the brakes on a horse.
 When he was rescued out of a snowbank by a beguiling strong-willed Colorado rancher, everything changed for both of them.

 Johnny may be a superstar on the pitcher's mound, but he fell in love and out of place with an intelligent, smart-ass cowgirl who could out-ride, out-rope, and out-work this city-boy.
 Funny how life is, at first, he believed his destiny was tennis, then baseball.
 It turns out; his true destiny was something greater.